Podcast: Cloud Giants

 - Founder advice on self care from Pinterest’s CEO: “If you’re a founder, your ability to build a successful company turns on your ability to take care of yourself and the people that are very important around you,” Ben said.
 “We’re experiencing a global health crisis.
 So taking care of yourself could mean delaying your startup and staying at your job and supporting your family in a way they need it, or doing it at night, etc. People shouldn’t be ashamed of that.”

-Jeff Lawson is the co-founder and CEO of Twilio, the cloud communication-as-a-service with a market cap worth $13.5 billion.
+Jeff Lawson is the co-founder and CEO of Twilio, the cloud communication-as-a-service with a market cap worth $13.5 billion (at the time of this recording).
 Twilio allows software developers to programmatically make and receive phone calls, send and receive text messages.
 As a customer, anytime you call or text your Uber driver, you are using Twilio.
 Today we’re going to talk with Jeff about his career leading up to founding Twilio, how he built the company to a successful IPO and beyond, and the invaluable lessons every founder should adopt.

 - Internet connection can be the source of invention and inspiration in college: “I arrived at school in 1995.
 And so, many people arrived at college and the thing they were most excited about was alcohol or other girls or boys or whoever it was, and the freedom of leaving home.
 And for me, I arrived in the dorm and I was like, “Oh my God, there’s a 10 megabit ethernet jack in this,” remembered Jeff.
 “That was the thing that was most exciting to me.
 That was the most life-changing part about going to college.
 Not the alcohol or the parties or anything.
 And it was ‘95, so it was right after the Netscape IPO, and I remember one of the first things I did after I said goodbye to my parents was I FTPed down a copy of Netscape Navigator 1.0, and suddenly was able to start browsing this brand new thing called the web.”